Lucas Bandarkar

 Summary

-I'm a first-year A.I.
+I'm a second-year A.I.
 Ph.D. student in the Computer Science department at UCLA.
 I'm advised by Violet Peng in the PLUS Lab

-Before this, I spent over two years as a data scientist at Meta/Facebook AI working on large-scale multilingual NLP.
+Before this, I spent over two years as a research data scientist at Meta/Facebook AI working on large-scale multilingual NLP.
 There, I generally focused on model evaluation, resource creation & data annotation, and global language strategy for a suite of production models (including machine translation, language identification, and text embeddings).
-Notably, I led the development of the Belebele dataset (GitHub, HuggingFace) and associated LLM evaluation paper.
+Notably, I led the development of the Belebele dataset (GitHub, HuggingFace).
 During my undergrad at UC Berkeley, I worked in Marti Hearst's NLP lab under the mentorship of Philippe Laban.

 Research Interests